-The watch world is full of highly technical, often highly French terms that any normal person, reasonably, doesn’t know.
-Welcome, then, to Horology in a Hurry, a semi-regular column where we’ll break down these terms at length one at a time to give you a better understanding of how watches work.
-This week: Deadbeat seconds.
+The watch world is full of highly technical, often highly French terms that your average guy just doesn’t know.
+Welcome, then, to Horology in a Hurry, a semi-regular column in which we’ll break down these terms at length one at a time to give you a better understanding of how watches work.
+This week: The Power Reserve.

 What is it?

 A simple albeit incredibly useful complication, the power reserve (“reserve de marche,” for all of you Francophiles) indicator essentially lets the wearer know how much tension is left in a mechanical watch’s mainspring in the form of a small hand and a correlating scale given in hours (alternatively, a revolving wheel viewed through an aperture may be used).
 On a hand-winding watch, the number of hours indicated by the scale is the amount of time left before the watch needs to be wound, while on an automatic watch, it is the amount of time for which the watch will continue to function when it is not being worn.

 Where did it come from?